 To keep campus power online when the grid experiences outages, backup electricity sources will be required from an on-campus generator, batteries, or other electricity storage technologies.
 Storage will also help avoid the campus demanding more electricity at a time than the grid infrastructure can handle.

-The Roadmap to Zero Carbon was approved by the Board of Managers in February 2021.
-Implementation of the plan is now underway, which will span the next 14 years.
+To Zero By Thirty-Five was approved by the Board of Managers in February 2021.
+Implementation of the plan is now underway, which will span the next 13 years.

 Reach out to us with any questions, comments, or feedback at firstname.lastname@example.org.